-Media residue, sharp edged components, pointed ends and corners on and in the device or on tools may cause injuries.
+Media residue, sharp edged components, pointed ends and corners on and in the device or on tools may cause injury.

-- Ensure that the site is sufficiently cleared before commencing work - Always wear protective equipment when handling dangerous media residue - Handle open, or sharp-edged components carefully - Ensure that the workplace is orderly and clean!
-Components and tools that are lying about or on top of each other are potential causes of accidents - Disassemble components professionally - Secure components so that they do not fall or overturn - In case of doubt, contact the manufacturer
+- Ensure that the site is sufficiently cleared before commencing work - Always wear protective equipment when handling hazardous media residue - Handle open, or sharp-edged components carefully - Ensure that the workplace is orderly and clean!
+Components and tools that are lying about or on top of each other are potential causes of accidents - Disassemble components professionally - Secure components so that they do not fall or overturn - If in doubt, contact the manufacturer